opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 (to indicate a work in progress) and changed to [MRG] when it matures.
 For a more detailed explanation of what these mean to the organization please see [Project Management](#Project-Management).

-In order to ease the reviewing process, we recommend that your contribution complies with the following rules before marking a PR as [MRG].
-The bolded ones are especially important:

-- Give your pull request a helpful title that summarises what your contribution does
-  This title will often become the commit message once merged so it should summarize your contribution.
-  In some cases “Fix \<ISSUE TITLE\>” is enough.
-  “Fix #\<ISSUE NUMBER\>” is never a good title.
-- Make sure your code passes the tests.
-- Make sure your code is properly commented and documented, and make sure the documentation renders properly
-- Tests are necessary for enhancements to be accepted.
-- Make sure that your PR does not add any linter violations.

 Follow the Coding guidelines: